 Lida Lawrence is the Lead Forest Kindergarten Teacher and Director of the Early Childhood Program at the Waldorf School of Baltimore.
 She has 18 years of experience teaching in early childhood settings including home daycare, public school, summer camps and private schools.
 She loves being outside with young children, helping them positively connect with nature, their learning community and a love of learning.

-Kelley Volgelphol
+Kelley Vogelphol

 Kelly Vogelpohl is the Early Childhood Programs Coordinator for the James and Anne Robinson Nature Center in Columbia, MD.
 Kelly brings a rich background in Environmental Education to the Robinson Nature Center’s programs and enjoys introducing children of all ages and their families to the Center’s diverse natural resources.